windnode/WindNODE_ABW/docs/scenarios.rst

 Capacity of renewable energy sources (RES) is taken from studies investigating future energy supply of Germany.
 Based on an in-depth analysis of available sites for RES installations, the capacity is further restricted.
+See :ref:`land_availability_label` for a detailed analysis of the restriction areas.

+Note, that the national capacity given in both studies are disaggregated to the region using different strategies:
+**MORE DETAILS?***

 NEP
 """

-Capacity in the "NEP scenarios" is taken from :cite:`NEP2021`.
+Capacity in the "NEP scenarios" is build upon :cite:`NEP2021`.

 .. include:: re_scenarios_nep.rst